The Clear Edge

 • Asks about “emergency support” before signing

-• Question policies during the sales process
+• Questions policies during the sales process

 • Name drops other vendors who “bent over backwards.”